whatwg/cookiestore/explainer.md

   - a single-threaded event loop model, and
   - no general expectation of responsiveness for scripted event handling while processing cookie operations

-... to the modern web which strives for smoothly responsive high performance in:
+... to the modern web which strives for smoothly responsive high performance:
-  - multiple browser processes,
+  - in multiple browser processes,
-  - a multithreaded, multiple-event loop model, and
+  - with a multithreaded, multiple-event loop model, and
-  - an expectation of responsiveness.
+  - with an expectation of responsiveness on human-reflex time scales.

 On the modern a web a cookie operation in one part of a web application cannot block:
   - the rest of the web application,